jellyfin-archive/jellyfin-docs/docs/contributor-docs/contributing-code.md

 * Expect review and discussion.
 If you can't back up your changes with a good description and through review, please reconsider whether it should be done at all.
 All PRs to `dev` require at least one approving review from an administrative team member, however we welcome and encourage reviews from any contributor, especially if it's in an area you are knowledgeable about.
 More eyes are always better.

-* All PRs require review by at least 2 Core team members before being merged into `master`.
-After the second review, the PR may be merged immediately, or more review or feedback requested explicitly.
+* All PRs require review by at least 2 Core team members before being merged into `master`, though reviews from any contributor are welcome and helpful!
+After the second Core team member review, the PR may be merged immediately, or more review or feedback requested explicitly from other contributors if require.